geohot/minikeyvalue/README.md

 A sub 1000 line (not including tests!) non-proxying distributed key value store.
 Optimized for reading files between 1MB and 1GB.
 Inspired by SeaweedFS, but simple.
 Should scale to 1 billion files.

+Even if this code is crap, the on disk format is super simple!
+It's like the nginx cache with MD5 hashes for filenames and the real name in an xattr.

 ### API

 - GET /key